 Tunnels often feature road surfaces with reduced traction compared to open roads.
 This can extend braking distances, necessitating a greater following distance.

-Regardless of a tunnel’s length, it is mandatory to engage vehicle lights upon entry.
+Regardless of a tunnel’s length, it is mandatory to put on your lights upon entry.
 Ensuring visibility, especially in the initial moments as your eyes adjust to varying light conditions, is crucial.
 If wearing sunglasses, remove them upon entering and don them again upon exiting.
 Moreover, you can be fined if you do not put your lights on when driving through a tunnel.

 If traffic starts to halt within a tunnel, drivers must leave a safe gap from the preceding vehicle.
 Activate hazard lights, switch off the engine, and maintain position lights.